-The directors present their strategic report on Vulcan Industries PLC (the "Group" or the "Company") for the period from incorporation on 24 October 2018 to 31 March 2020.
+The directors present their strategic report on Vulcan Industries PLC (the "Group" or the "Company") for the year ended 31 March 2021.

 Principal activity

 The Company was established to develop a precision engineering group of companies, manufacturing and fabricating products for a global client base.
 The acquisition strategy is based on establishing targets that represent opportunities for synergies, helping to streamline existing operations and contributing to centralised purchasing, supply chain and operational savings.